 We are reducing this crucial diversity through development, exploitation and pollution; our numbers and activity increasingly encroach on the natural world.
 Our impact on biodiversity takes many forms, and population growth significantly contributes to virtually all of them.

-Climate change, itself arguably caused by humanity, is also playing a part in the rapid decline of global biodiversity.
+Climate change, itself arguably caused by human activity, particularly in the industrialized world, is also playing a part in the rapid decline of global biodiversity.

 We are putting already limited space and amenities under yet more pressure.